 This would not be our favorite mattress for side sleepers, particularly individuals that weigh under around 160 lb.
 It just doesn’t offer a ton of pressure relief for your shoulders and hips unless you’re closer to the 200 lb mark.

-As for combo sleepers that rotate between several positions at night, again, the Tempur-Adapt is probably not our favorite mattress, but we think most people will be just fine.
+As for combination sleepers that rotate between several positions at night, again, the Tempur-Adapt is probably not our favorite mattress, but we think most people will be just fine.

 The only wrinkle here is that the memory foam makes it a little more difficult to switch sleeping positions.
 Therefore, if you tend to rotate frequently at night, it can slow you down a bit and possibly even make you feel a little restless.